ankien/COP3503/README.md

 # COP3503
-Projects for Computer Science 2
+Projects for Computer Science 2, basic OOP concepts in Java